awsdocs/amazon-redshift-developer-guide/doc_source/advisor-recommendations.md

 **Implementation tips**
 + Ensure that all tables of significant size created during your ETL processes \(for example, staging tables and temporary tables\) declare a compression encoding for all columns except the first sort key\.
 + Estimate the expected lifetime size of the table being loaded for each of the COPY commands identified by the SQL command preceding\.
-If you are confident that the table will remain extremely small, disable compression altogether with the `COMPUPDATE OFF` parameter\.
+If you are confident that the table will remain extremely small, turn off compression altogether with the `COMPUPDATE OFF` parameter\.
 Otherwise, create the table with explicit compression before loading it with the COPY command\.

 ## Split Amazon S3 objects loaded by COPY<a name="split-s3-objects-recommendation"></a>